stuarthayhurst/alphabetical-grid-extension/README.md

   - Enable the extension

 ## Build system usage:
-  - `make build`: Creates GTK 4 UI, compiles gsettings schemas and creates extension zip
+  - `make build`: Compiles GSettings schemas and creates extension zip
   - `make release`: Updates translations and creates extension zip
   - `make package`: Creates the extension zip from the project's current state (Only useful for debugging)
   - `make gtk4`: Creates a GTK 4 UI from the GTK 3 UI file